JustAHuman-xD/VaultHuntersExtraRules/README.md

 - vaultExtraReusePedestals (default: false) - whether to allow reusing crake pedestals and lodestones in the vault
   - true - allows reusing crake pedestals and lodestones in the vault
   - false (default) - no change
+- vaultExtraLocalizedGameRules (default: false) - whether to allow localized game rules in the vault
+  - true - allows localized game rules in the vault
+  - false (default) - no change

+## Commands
+If `vaultExtraLocalizedGameRules` is set to `true`, you can use the following commands to change the game rules:

+- /extra_rules set <rule> <value> - Set the value of a game rule
+- /extra_rules local_allowed <rule> <value> - Set the value of a localized game rule

+## Local GameRules
+Admins can set local levels for each gamerule.
+It has 3 values:
+- SERVER - the game rule is set by the server.
+Players cannot set it locally.
+- VAULT - the game rule is set for the vault.
+Rule value is taken from owner and is set to all players inside that vault.
+- PLAYER - the game rule is set for the player.

+GameRules that are targeted by this feature are:
+- vaultExtraCopiouslyDropModifier - (default: VAULT)
+- vaultExtraCoinDrops - (default: VAULT)
+- vaultExtraCompletionExperienceModifier - (default: PLAYER)
+- vaultExtraBonusExperienceModifier - (default: PLAYER)
+- vaultExtraReusePedestals - (default: VAULT)
+- vaultLoot - (default: VAULT)
+- vaultCrystalMode - (default: PLAYER)